-- 69 Paragraph B109 of IFRS 17 specifies that reinsurance contracts issued and held do not qualify as contracts with direct participation features. - 70 This treatment stated above reflects the nature of the reinsurance contracts.
+- 69 Paragraph B109 of IFRS 17 specifies that reinsurance contracts issued and held do not qualify as contracts with direct participation features. - This treatment stated above reflects the nature of the reinsurance contracts.
 When an issued contract qualifies for the VFA, the returns to the entity from a pool of underlying items are viewed as part of the compensation that the entity charges the policyholder for the service provided according to the insurance contract.
 This is not applicable to reinsurance contracts issued because the view that the returns to the entity from a pool of underlying items should be viewed as part of the compensation that the entity charges the policyholder for the service provided by the insurance contract does not apply to reinsurance contracts issued.
-Some have argued that for reinsurance contracts held the prohibition to apply the VFA creates a mismatch with the underlying insurance contracts, when these are measured as contracts with direct participation features. - 71 In EFRAG's simplified case study, some participants reported that the scope of the VFA should be extended to reinsurance contracts.
-From the results of the extensive case study, some of the respondents indicated that some reinsurance contracts would be eligible for the VFA as they share a substantial part of underlying items (direct participating contracts and their related assets) between the ceding company and the reinsurer (i.e. there is a participation feature between the reinsurer and the insurer).
-These respondents mentioned that accounting volatility would arise in the ceding insurer's financial statements, when VFA contracts are reinsured purchasing reinsurance contracts that would in theory qualify for VFA.
+Some have argued that for reinsurance contracts held the prohibition to apply the VFA creates a mismatch with the underlying insurance contracts, when these are measured as contracts with direct participation features. - In EFRAG's simplified case study, some participants reported that the scope of the VFA should be extended to reinsurance contracts.
+From the results of the extensive case study, some of the respondents indicated that some reinsurance contracts would be eligible for the VFA as they share a substantial part of underlying items (direct participating contracts and their related assets) between the ceding company

-72 EFRAG acknowledges that there may be reinsurance contracts issued or held that meet the variable fee criteria even though these contracts are not allowed to apply the VFA.
+- and the reinsurer (i.e., there is a participation feature between the reinsurer and the insurer).
+These respondents mentioned that accounting volatility would arise in the ceding insurer's financial statements, when VFA contracts are reinsured purchasing reinsurance contracts that would in theory qualify for VFA. - 72 EFRAG acknowledges that there may be reinsurance contracts issued or held that meet the variable fee criteria even though these contracts are not allowed to apply the VFA.
 EFRAG believes that the prohibition to apply the VFA to reinsurance contracts is acceptable, as it assesses that the risk mitigation option, which is also applicable to reinsurance contracts, would largely address the accounting mismatches, thereby balancing relevant information.
+EFRAG acknowledges that the risk mitigation option cannot be applied retrospectively, leaving mismatches at transition unaddressed.
+Which in itself is balanced by the avoidance of hindsight as explained in paragraphs 139 to 142 below.